-Why are product metrics important for developing your SaaS?
+Why are product metrics and KPIs important for developing your SaaS?

 SaaS environment is incredibly competitive.
 You already knew that.

 Users are coming and going and everything is happening much faster.
-In order to provide the best customer experience, obtain new customers, and keep the existing ones – everything must be in line.
+To provide the best customer experience, obtain new customers, and keep the existing ones – everything must be in line.

 To achieve that, you need to keep track of several different metrics.
 There are three major categories:

 - Business metrics (MRR, ARR, Profit Margin, Revenue Churn etc.)

 - Customer metrics (CAC, ARPA, CRC, LTV)